sidev86/get_next_line/README.md

 <h2>Description</h2>

-The Get Next Line project introduces a convenient function for reading lines from a file descriptor (fd) in C programming.
+The get_next_line project introduces a convenient function for reading lines from a file descriptor (fd) in C programming.
 This project aims to enhance your understanding of static variables while providing a practical utility for file reading operations.

 <br>
 <h2>Features</h2>